Table of Contents

 Still not what you’re looking for?
 View all of our legal forms here.

-2. The Basics: What is an Affidavit of Heirship?
+2. What is an Affidavit of Heirship?

 An affidavit of heirship is a document that identifies the heirs of a deceased person who died without a valid or enforceable will.
 This document is used to allow a spouse or family member to establish ownership of the person’s real property, such as a home or tract of land.
 In some states, the affidavit of heirship can also be used to establish ownership of personal property, such as bank accounts and automobiles.